One of the major things I have always concentrated on in all my businesses is creating systems.

 Regardless of what business you run, these four functions will be relevant to you.

-Many small businesses get bogged down with fulfilment and administration while neglecting their marketing and sales systems.
+Many small businesses get bogged down with fulfillment and administration while neglecting their marketing and sales systems.

-After all no one is pressuring you with deadlines to get you to do more marketing.
-All the seemingly urgent issues generally fall into the fulfilment and administration functions.
+After all, no one is pressuring you with deadlines to get you to do more marketing.
+All the seemingly urgent issues generally fall into the fulfillment and administration functions.